 International tourism to Australia is on the rise, and our recommendations for the best deals for that average spend.

 Not only are international visitors spending 9% more than last year, they're staying here for 8% longer too.
 The median length of stay differs dramatically depending on where the tourists come from.
-Japanese visitors only stay an average of 5 days, while Indian visitors tipe the scales the other way with an average 28-day visit.
+Japanese visitors only stay an average of five days, while Indian visitors tip the scales the other way with an average 28-day visit.
 The median visit length was 10 days.

 That got us wondering: what would we do with a 10-day holiday in Australia?
 And what EXACTLY does the average Australian trip look like?

 We've crunched the numbers and come up with some suggestions for the "average" Australian trip based on those figures.
 So we've got $5364 to spend (excluding flights to get here), and 10 days to do it.

 Here are three different itineraries (all of which fit into the average budget) for you to maximise that staycation this year:

 If none of these take your fancy, find out how to see Australia's top 10 landmarks in just 10 days.

 Are you the type of traveller that wants to feel like you've seen as much as possible?

 Australia is BIG, so it's pretty hard to cram in all the best sights into a 10-day trip, but this Go Way eight-day tour has managed to squeeze in Sydney's greatest hits, a trip to the Great Barrier Reef and some desert exploration at Uluru.